ckormanyos/real-time-cpp/examples/chapter10_09/readme.md

 # Hardware Setup

 The Raspberry Pi(R) Zero WH is used out-of-the-box without modification.
-Wire-wrapping techniques with skinny AWG-30 wires are used to connect the single-board computer to power, ground and the necessary logic peripherals.
+Old-school wire-wrapping techniques with skinny AWG-30 wires are used to connect the single-board computer to power, ground and the necessary logic peripherals.
 Power and ground lines have double/quadruple strands to reduce parasitic dissipation